Christopher Jones (actor, born 1941): Wild in the Streets

+Ryan's Daughter

 After two films in Europe with Pia Degermark—The Looking Glass War and Brief Season, both in 1970—Jones was cast by director David Lean in Ryan's Daughter (1970).
 The two men had a difficult relationship; this was the experience of many actors who worked with Lean.
 The problems intensified when production of the film took 12 months instead of the expected six, because Lean would wait for the right composition of clouds or the perfect storm to brew.
 Unbeknownst to Jones, he was drugged during his filming of Ryan's Daughter by Sarah Miles, according to her first autobiography, A Right Royal Bastard; this caused him to believe he was having a breakdown.
 Jones also was involved in a car crash, not knowing he had been drugged.
 The director and producers never informed him of the drugging.

 Later, Lean decided to have Julian Holloway re-record all of Jones' lines in post-production, a decision previously taken by Degermark for The Looking Glass War.
-Jones received poor notices anyway, which took a personal toll on the actor.
-Jones returned to California after filming ended, staying for a time in his manager's guest house, the cottage behind 10050 Cielo Drive, where Sharon Tate had been murdered, and abandoned his acting career.
-He engaged in a few long-term relationships, took up painting and sculpting, and lived quietly at the beach with his children.
+Jones received poor notices anyway, which took a personal toll on him.
+He returned to California after filming ended and abandoned his acting career.

 Later life

+After retiring from acting Jones engaged in a few long-term relationships, took up painting and sculpting, and lived quietly at the beach with his children.

 Jones was offered the part of Zed in Pulp Fiction (1994) by director Quentin Tarantino, but he turned it down.
-He made a final screen appearance in crime comedy Mad Dog Time (1996) for his friend, director/actor Larry Bishop, who had appeared in Wild in the Streets.
+He made a final screen appearance in the crime comedy Mad Dog Time (1996) for his friend, director/actor Larry Bishop, who had appeared in Wild in the Streets.

 In his later years, Jones had a career as an artist and sculptor.
 His works included an oil painting of Rudolph Valentino that was displayed at the Hollywood Forever Cemetery.

+Personal life

+Jones married three times and fathered seven children.
+He married his first wife, actress Susan Strasberg, on September 25, 1965, in Las Vegas.
+The couple met that same year when Strasberg was cast for a guest appearance in an episode of The Legend of Jesse James.
+At the time of the wedding, both Jones and Strasberg were purportedly abusing drugs.
+When Strasberg gave birth to their daughter, Jennifer Robin, six months later the baby was diagnosed with a congenital birth defect, which Strasberg blamed on both her and Jones's substance abuse.
+In 1967 Jones was cast to star in Chubasco (1967), and Strasberg played the lover/wife of his character.
+The couple divorced in 1968, according to Strasberg due to Jones' mental instability.

+In 1976 Jones married Carrie Abernathy.
+They divorced in 1983, and later that year Jones married Paula McKenna.

+According to Jones, he had an affair with Sharon Tate shortly before her murder.